learn-co-students/ruby-project-guidelines-atlanta-web-033020/README.md

    * Traits

 #### Foster Parents
-Foster parents are users that have joined at least one shelter
+Foster parents are users that have joined at least one shelter.
 * Foster parents may view their own profile.
 Properties for foster parents include:
    * Username
    * Address